 “Next, we need to ask, what is our impact with all of that on others?
 What are people’s perceptions of us as leaders?”

 “Regardless of our own intentions, it is the perceptions and experience of others which can help us determine our true leadership brand.”

 -Charlotte Kells: CVNL partner, ELP faculty, and founder of Kells Associates

-If this content piqued your interest or left you feeling energized and wanting more, consider registering for the Fall 2019 ELP at CVNL!
+If this content piqued your interest or left you feeling energized and wanting more, consider registering for the Spring 2020 ELP at CVNL in Santa Rosa or Marin!
 The Excellence in Leadership Program is a focused, immersive program with over 45 hours of teaching and coaching from expert faculty and nonprofit professionals, including Charlotte Kells.
 Whether you are an emerging leader with an ambitious vision or a veteran leader looking for new ways to develop, there’s a seat at the table for everyone.
 Register today!

 Written in collaboration with Blake Killingsworth, CVNL Volunteer